-World leaders fine-tune sanctions meant to punish Russia
+World leaders fine-tune punitive measures against Russia

 The West and its allies have shown no inclination to send troops into Ukraine — a non-member of NATO — and risk a wider war on the continent.
 But NATO reinforced its member states in Eastern Europe as a precaution against an attack on them, too.

-The European Union Aviation Safety Agency, meanwhile, extended to 200 nautical miles the airspace it considers risky, and warned of “the threat of missile launches to and from Ukraine.”
+The European Union Aviation Safety Agency extended to 200 nautical miles the airspace it considers risky, and warned of “the threat of missile launches to and from Ukraine.”

-Protests by Ukrainians and their supporters were held Friday in Taiwan, Mongolia, Australia and elsewhere.
+Protests by Ukrainians and their supporters were planned Friday across Asia.
 Public buildings, sports stadiums and landmarks in the Australian city of Melbourne were illuminated in Ukraine’s national colors of blue and yellow.

 Japan’s new sanctions follow an earlier set of measures that include the suspension of distributing and issuing new Russian government bonds in Japan — a move aimed at cutting funding for Russia’s military — a trade ban with two Ukrainian separatist regions and the freezing of their assets and visas.